theodorachu/ihavenewsforyou/chrome/README.txt

 This is the chrome extension.
+To open it click Load unpacked extensions under chrome://extensions and point it to this folder.

 Currently fakes a responce with two articles.